Water: Clean Water State Revolving Fund

 With the passage of the Amendments to the Clean Water Act (CWA) in 1987, the U.S. Congress ushered in a new era in clean water financing.
 Under Title VI, the new CWA called for the replacement of the long-standing federal Construction Grants program with an innovative Clean Water State Revolving Fund (CWSRF) program.
 For the last quarter of a century, the CWSRF program has helped communities throughout the nation meet the goals of the Clean Water Act by improving water quality, achieving and maintaining compliance with environmental laws, protecting aquatic wildlife, protecting and restoring drinking water sources, and preserving our nation's waters for recreational use.

 Through the CWSRF program, each state and Puerto Rico maintain revolving loan funds to provide independent and permanent sources of low-cost financing for a wide range of water quality infrastructure projects.
-Funds to establish or capitalize the CWSRF programs are provided through federal government grants (click for federal funding levels) and state matching funds (equal to 20 percent of federal government grants).
+Funds to establish or capitalize the CWSRF programs are provided through federal government grants (federal funding levels ) and state matching funds (equal to 20 percent of federal government grants).
 Today, all 50 states and Puerto Rico are operating successful CWSRF programs.
 Building on a federal investment of over $36.2 billion, the CWSRFs have provided more than $100 billion in funding to communities to meet environmental standards, protect valuable resources, and ensure public health.

 CWSRF programs operate much like environmental infrastructure banks that are capitalized with federal and state contributions.
 CWSRF monies are loaned to communities and loan repayments are recycled back into the program to fund additional water quality protection projects.
 The revolving nature of these programs provides for an ongoing funding source that will last far into the future.

-The CWSRF is a far more flexible program than its predecessor the Construction Grants program.
-Under the CWSRF, states have a wide range of options.
-States may choose from a variety of assistance options, including loans, refinancing, purchasing, or guaranteeing local debt and purchasing bond insurance.
+The CWSRF is a far more flexible program than its predecessor, the Construction Grants program.
+Under the CWSRF, states may choose from a variety of assistance options, including loans, refinancing, purchasing, or guaranteeing local debt and purchasing bond insurance.
 States can also set specific loan terms, including interest rates—from zero percent to market rate—and repayment periods—up to 20 years.
 States have the flexibility to target resources to their particular environmental needs, including contaminated runoff from urban and agricultural areas, wetlands restoration, groundwater protection, brownfields remediation, estuary management, and wastewater treatment.